International Ultramarine Corps: Jack O'Lantern

 Jack O'Lantern is Liam McHugh, an Irish patriot who derives some measure of mystical ability from an enchanted jack o'lantern.
 He is also extraordinarily agile and, although the Knight makes fun of his slim build, stronger than he looks.

 Vixen

 Vixen is Mari Jiwe McCabe, an African supermodel and veteran heroine who has been part of many teams, including the Justice League and the Suicide Squad.
 She later left the Corps and rejoined the JLA.

 Olympian

 Olympian is Aristides Demetrios, the national hero of Greece.
 He apparently wears the mythical Golden Fleece, which contains the souls and abilities of many Greek heroes, and as a result, he is able to use many of those abilities, such as the strength of Heracles.
 There is one drawback; the presence of so many minds within his own often confuses him, making him seem as if he has a split personality.
-During his most recent appearance, he was described as the "disgraced 'schizophrenic Superman' of Greece", implying that this personality disorder had led to some sort of public embarrassment.
+Olympian was later described as the "disgraced 'schizophrenic Superman' of Greece", implying that this personality disorder had led to some sort of public embarrassment.